Quick Recap of 2018, Goals for 2019 and How I’ll Accomplish Them

 The reason for this is simple: Motivation, networking, energy.
 As many of you know, I’ve attended FinCon in the past and I credit that conference with pushing my blog to another level.

 Once you see how others are doing and how serious people are about it, you can’t help but be motivated.
-Plus, I met so many others in this online community, and the camaraderie and experience has been powerful.
+Plus, I met so many others in this online community, and the camaraderie and experience have been powerful.

 Start Waking Up Early Again